halcyonseeker/halcyonseeker/README.md

 🔭 **I’m currently working on ...**
 - [audible-dl](https://sr.ht/~thalia/audible-dl), a tool to manage offline, DRM-free, libraries of audiobooks sourced from Audible.com.
 - [My dotfiles](https://git.sr.ht/~thalia/dotfiles), because the quest for perfection never ends.
+- I'm starting to write a fully spec-compliant org-mode parser in C. In the medium term I'd like to implement a command line tool and accompanying library to make org-mode fully usable from outside of Emacs.
+In the long term I'm planning on building a user-friendly WYSIWYG word processor around this library with the aim of making the power of org-mode accessible to mere mortals.

 🌱 **I’m currently learning ...**
 - Latin!
 Dead languages are the best.